 University of Georgia offers one of the country’s best Public Finance programs.
 As a top ranked program by U.S. News and World Report, currently within the top 5, it gives students the best public affairs education in Georgia.
 The University of Georgia’s School of Public and International Affairs works hard to prepare students for good citizenship and careers in public life, and develops future generations of teachers and scholars in the fields of political science, international affairs, and public administration and policy.
 The program currently enrolls over 1,500 undergraduate and 250 graduate students.

 No matter where you decide to attend school in Georgia as an international student, it is important to obtain and maintain a student health insurance policy while in the U.S. Students who obtain international student health insurance will likely be asked to provide proof of insurance in the form of a “student health insurance waiver” or “hard waiver.”
 StudentSecure insurance from HCCMIS can be an affordable option for those looking for comprehensive student health insurance with easy automatic monthly payments.
-The StudentSecure Select insurance plan provides up to $300,000 in benefits each year of medical coverage and also includes benefits for sports activities, maternity, medical evacuation, and repatriation of remains.
-The plan can be extended as long as the student remains an eligible full-time student.
-Spouses and dependents also can qualify for coverage unlike many student insurance plans.
+StudentSecure insurance plans provide from $200,000 up to $500,000 in medical benefits each year and also include benefits for sports activities, medical evacuation, and repatriation of remains.
+The plan can be extended up to four years as long as the student remains an eligible full-time student.

 Georgia has a lot to offer those wishing to come to the United States to study abroad.
 Its powerful collegiate programs, spread across a number of colleges and universities throughout the state, make it a good choice for international students deciding where to study.